Load and Run MATLAB

 The GUI will take a few minutes to load.

-If you are lucky enough to get into Dardel via ThinLinc, the process looks very similar to LUNARC because Dardel’s Desktop On-Demand apps also go through GfxLauncher, except that the MATLAB versions in the app menu are not separated by the types of nodes to run on.
-You choose the partition in the resources section of the GfxLauncher.
+If you are lucky enough to get into Dardel via ThinLinc, the process looks very similar to LUNARC because Dardel uses the same Desktop On-Demand interface, except that the MATLAB versions in the app menu are under PDC - Matlab and are not separated by the types of nodes to run on.

 Exercises